-1. Review of SMART objectives
+1. Review of SMARTIE objectives

 Pick out the data points that will support your observation of changes.
-That is, select things you can observe such as additional members, increases in completed plans, or increases in conducted exercises in which sectors participate.
+That is, select things you can observe such as additional members, increases in the number of completed plans, or increases in conducted exercises in which sectors participate.